 The NRL Auckland Nines returns once again in 2017 for the fourth instalment of the annual reduced format competition.
 A number of new faces will have the opportunity to take the field in the Red and Green and stake their claim for a spot in Michael Maguire’s top 17 for the oncoming season.

-A host of stars including Jonathan Thurston, Jarryd Hayne and Shaun Johnston have confirmed their availability as the competition looks set to exceed the benchmarks that have been set in previous years.
 We have highlighted a number of crucial encounters over the two days that should not be missed

 Rabbitohs v.
 Raiders – Hunua Pool – February 4th (Day 1, 1:05pm)